The New Year Edit: A Fresh Selection to Begin the Year

 The January Art Edit: A Flexible Starting Point

-The January Edit offers a flexible starting point for the year ahead.
-It invites fresh perspective without prescribing direction.
-Therefore, it encourages exploration rather than conclusion.
+The January art edit ultimately serves as a flexible starting point for the year ahead.
+Instead of prescribing a strict direction, it encourages exploration.

-What ultimately unites the edit is readiness.
-These works stand curated, available, and prepared to enter their next context.
-As a result, the January art edit reflects both the momentum of a new year and the creative possibilities that follow.
+What ultimately unites the selection is readiness.
+These works stand curated, available, and prepared to enter their next environment.
+In this way, the January art edit reflects both the momentum of a new year and the creative possibilities that follow.

 ‘Untitled‘ 2021, Acrylic and Automotive Paint and Resin on Panel